pavel-hrdina/AdventureGame/README.md

 To run the game, install one of the pre-built binaries from the [releases](https://github.com/pavel-hrdina/AdventureGame/releases) page.
 Then run the binary from the command line.
-The bineries are generated automatically by the CI/CD pipeline that I have set up for this project. the binaries are built for Windows, MacOS, and Linux while supporting x86, x64 , arm, and arm64 architectures.
+The binaries are generated automatically by the CI/CD pipeline that I have set up for this project. the binaries are built for Windows, macOS, and Linux while supporting x86, x64 , arm, and arm64 architectures.

 ## How to build